6991vaibhav/HorseRaceStatus_Typescript/README.md

 **6. Folder will be shown which is created in Dockerfile in Project** (To see the content of folder run ls command)\
 ** Run command __yarn start__ ** (This will start the server and now Application will be up and running on the given url)\

- Point to horserace folder in terminal and run following command to run the test\
+ Point to ui folder in terminal and run following command to run the test\
 **yarn test ./src/__test__/components/Race.test.tsx**